Whether done by yourself or with a partner, sex is one of the greatest pleasures and joys of life.

 I realize that some of these suggestions will either be too out of your comfort zone or seem completely weird and unreasonable – and that’s okay.
 Take what you need, and leave the rest. :)

 Sensuality is a practice we can introduce into nearly any moment of the day.
 By becoming more embodied, we become more capable of experiencing sexual confidence.
 You might also wish to journal about how your sensuality practice slowly influences your sex life.
+Learn more about how to journal.

 I’d love if you could add some ideas to this article.
 What are your favorite ways of being sensual?
 Please share below!